solnguyen93/CapstoneOne-FlightCast/README.md

 # FlightCast

 FlightCast  is a web application that allows users to search for flights, providing them with options, pricing, and weather forecasts for their destination.
-[Check it out here](https://flightcast.onrender.com)

 ## Getting Started